Highly sensitive – Non-invasive – Easy to operate

 Virus-infected cells often display a so called cytopathic effect (CPE), reflecting morphological changes, cell fusion, lysis or the formation of inclusion bodies etc.

-The extraordinary sensitivity of RTCA xCELLigence technology enables not only the detection of cell rounding or lysis but even allows detection of subtle changes occuring during CPE, like changes in cell-surface adhesion that can easily be missed by microscopy.
+The extraordinary sensitivity of RTCA xCELLigence technology enables not only the detection of cell rounding or lysis but even allows detection of subtle changes occurring during CPE, like changes in cell-surface adhesion that can easily be missed by microscopy.

 Continues measurement of cellular impedance facilitates tracking of viral CPE in unpredicted detail and provides quantitative kinetics that can be used for various applications.